jdolny/Docs/docs/index.md

 - **Windows 7**
 - **Windows 8/8.1**
 - **Windows 10**
+- **Windows 11**
-- **Windows Server 2012 - 2019**
+- **Windows Server 2012 - 2022**

 Toec can be installed on both 32-bit and 64-bit architectures.
-Like Toems, it also requires .NET framework 4.6 or newer be installed on the OS.
+It requires .NET framework 4.6 or newer be installed on the OS.
 There are no specific CPU, Hard Drive, or Memory requirements.

 ## Client Imaging Requirements